 WATER SECURITY INDICATOR MODEL

-WSIM historical data starts in January 1950.
+ISciences has used WSIM with historical data that begins in January 1950.
 This allows us to assess current and forecast anomalies in historical context.
 For example, Brazil is not typically considered drought prone.
-However, the past 15 years are a clear departure from past trends with frequent large exceptional droughts.
+However, frequent large, exceptional droughts over the past 15 years are a clear departure from past trends.
 Notable examples include 2002, 2005, 2007, 2010, 2012, 2013, and 2014.
 The 2014 drought forced water rationing in Sao Paulo, required extensive use of imported natural gas to generated electricity that would normally have been provided by hydropower, and significantly reduced production of several agricultural products.

 - Physical geography including soil properties, elevation, and routing networks.